Winter tours in the Benelux

 If you are in Holland on January 1st, you can participate in an extraordinary tradition: The New Year’s Dive.
 The morning of New Year’s Day begins with a refreshing dip into the sea or lake in over 200 locations.
 The biggest event with the greatest number of participants can be found in Scheveningen.

-Visit The Netherlands or Belgium?
-Our enthusiastic team of advisors is dedicated to meet your wishes and demands.
+Visit The Netherlands, Belgium and / or Luxembourg?
+Our enthusiastic team of experts is dedicated to meet your wishes and demands.

 Together we will create an unforgettable experience!
 If you wish an example of an itinerary or a tour, please let us know and we can send it to you by e-mail.

 If you want more information about Winter Tours in Holland, Belgium and/or Luxembourg, or you have an inquiry we can help you with, please don’t hesitate to contact GO experience:

 Mobile / Whatsapp: +31(0)6 498 69 004

 Or fill out our contact form below: